Most ceiling fan remotes on the market today follow the same reset procedure. First, you start by turning the fan off using its remote control.

 Can I Use A Universal Ceiling Fan Remote And How To Pair It?

-Finding a replacement remote for your ceiling fan can get frustrating at times.
-Depending on the model, you might not be able to find a replacement at all!
-Thankfully, you could try using universal ceiling fan remotes instead.
+Finding an OEM replacement remote for your ceiling fan can get frustrating at times.
+Depending on the model, you might not be able to find a one at all!
+Thankfully, you could try using a universal ceiling fan remote instead.

 Third-party manufacturers typically produce and sell these kinds of remotes.